univention/univention-corporate-server/doc/manual/user-management/udm-blocklists.rst

    All uppercase and lowercase variants of the value then match the block list entry when validated by UDM.

 Blocked until
-   The block list entry expires after this `GeneralizedTime-LDAP-Syntax <ldap-generalized-time_>`_ timestamp.
+   The timestamp when the block list entry expires.
+   It uses the `GeneralizedTime-LDAP-Syntax <ldap-generalized-time_>`_ format.

    When UDM creates a block list entry, it takes the current date and time,